 4 Demonstrate statistical reasoning skills correctly with unadjusted and adjusted parallel group analyses

-5 Interpret published literature against CONSORT statement
+5 Interpret and communicate critiques of published literature against the CONSORT statement

-6 Use ‘Stata’ statistical software proficiently to conduct unadjusted and adjusted parallel group analyses
+6 Use ‘Stata’ statistical software proficiently to conduct unadjusted and adjusted parallel group analyses and interpret relevant output

 University Graduate Attributes